Stillbirth Advocacy Working Group

-Global scorecard to track progress towards milestones of Lancet Ending Preventable Stillbirth’s Call to action-COMING SOON!
+Global scorecard to track progress towards milestones of Lancet Ending Preventable Stillbirth’s Call to Action now available.

 SAWG blog series

 The latest blog post ‘Stillbirth – A silent cry For more attention‘ by Linda Vanotoo, a Ghanaian physician and founder of Ghana’s first bereavement support organization, is now available.

 Many thanks to those who have already written posts, which go on Save the Children’s Healthy Newborn Network (HNN) website.
 Check out prior posts: